 Highlights: Leaning tower of Pisa, Cathedral of Santa Maria del Fiore, Palazzo dei Priori

-Discover the spectacular city of Florence, head to Pisa to see the iconic leaning tower, and stop by Volterra to walk through the cobblestone streets of an ancient town.
+Discover the spectacular city of Florence, head to Pisa to see the famous leaning tower, and stop by Volterra to walk through the cobblestone streets of an ancient town.

 Florence is easily the highlight of this road trip.
 And no, not just because of their amazing food!

 The beautiful city is home to so many spectacular sights from the iconic Cathedral of Santa Maria del Fiore to Michelangelo’s David sculpture.
-It’s also one of Italy’s bigger cities, so plan to spend at least two nights in the area if you want to explore a good part of it.
+It’s also one of Italy’s bigger cities, so plan to at least make a day trip, or spend two nights in the area if you want to explore a good part of it.

 Ideally, you would start at Florence and then take the longer northern route to Pisa.
 The longer router passes through Lucca, which is another worthy detour just 20 minutes outside Pisa.